 Birth Control: How to Use a Diaphragm

-You use the diaphragm each time you have intercourse.
+You use the diaphragm with a spermicide each time you have vaginal sex.
 The diaphragm will last for 1 to 2 years.

-Your doctor will fit you for the diaphragm and give you a prescription for it.
-Your doctor may ask you to come back to make sure you know how to insert the diaphragm and use it correctly.
+You need a prescription from your doctor for a diaphragm.
+Depending on the type of diaphragm, you may need to be fitted for the right size by your doctor.
+Your doctor may ask you to come back to make sure you know how to place the diaphragm and use it correctly.

 How do you use the diaphragm?